tobek/headsoak/notes.md

 ### todo next

+- new shortcut potential conflicts
+  - message: "HI: new keyboard shortcuts have been added.
+If you've changed shortcuts away from the defaults, you should check out the shortcuts menu to make sure there are no conflicts."
+  - shortcutsChanged and user-stored shortcutChangeIDSeen or something. add it into new features modal
 - refactor entire app, with tests, split up into multiple files, with build and minification, etc
     - http://vesparny.github.io/ng-kickstart
     - http://joshdmiller.github.io/ng-boilerplate/